Home > Winter > Skiing

 We tested skis in a range of snow conditions, arctic temperatures, blizzards, blustery wind, intense sun, rain, and the deepest of deep powder days.

-Beyond our field tests and personal experience, we considered the most popular, innovative, award-winning, and bestselling backcountry skis on the market as well as a broad range of price points and applications to serve a range of skiers.
+Beyond our field tests and personal experience, we considered the most popular and innovative backcountry skis on the market.
+We sought to include a broad range of price points and applications to serve a range of skiers.
 If you’re looking for other types of skis, check out our guides to the best all-mountain skis, women’s-specific picks in the all-mountain category, and the best cross-country skis.

 best backcountry skis